Contact

 In 2020 I published a critical edition of five early eleventh-century tracts on liturgy and chant, four of them by the celebrated music theorist Bern of Reichenau.
 The volume, Berno Augiensis Tractatus liturgici, appears in the Belgian series Corpus Christianorum Continuatio Mediaevalis.
 This project previously spawned articles on the latent tensions in Gregorian chant as experienced by eleventh-century performers (Journal of the American Musicological Society, 2017), and on the possibility of chant reforms around the first millennium as found in the famous Hartker Antiphoner, from St Gallen, Switzerland (Early Music History, 2018).

-As well as thinking broadly about musical manuscripts, institutions and traditions in the central Middle Ages, I am interested in specific chant compositions and their creators.
-I have published chapters on the relationship between music, hagiography and community in compositions for the Anglo-Saxon saints Edmund and Guthlac, with further work in progress on Oswald and the Fleury Office of St Benedict.
+As well as thinking broadly about musical manuscripts, institutions and traditions in the central Middle Ages, I am very interested in specific chant compositions and their creators.
+I have published chapters on the relationship between music, hagiography and community in compositions for the Anglo-Saxon saints Edmund, Guthlac and Oswald, with further work in progress on the cult of St Benedict at Fleury.